Eadgyth/Programming-Editor/README.md

 <a href="https://eadgyth.github.io/Programming-Editor/">here</a>.
 <p>
 REQUIREMENTS FOR TESTING<br>
-Running (and compiling) the program requires Java 8.
-Running it using the higher Java versions causes some problems with regard to the graphical interface (at least under Windows with a high dpi screen).
+Running (and compiling) the program requires Java 8 or higher.
 <p>
 If the program shall be used for compiling Java code by the built-in compile option it must be made sure that the program is run using the JRE contained in the JDK (and not the public JRE).